How would you like to have your own personal government relations or advocacy mentor on speed dial?

 “It’s easy to get lost speaking to other “activists”, or folks who have self-selected into caring about your issue.
 Good community organizing requires intentionally breaking out of that habit … it means going to other people’s meetings … it means engaging on your issues from perspectives that might not necessarily match your own experience or the experience of your most active volunteers.
 It’s uncomfortable and it’s challenging, and it’s also vitally important.
 Also: if you’re not annoying at least a few people in power with your campaign, you’re not pushing hard enough.” – Thomas DeVito, Director of Organizing for Transportation Alternatives

 “Constant follow-up and maintained touch points.
 Congressional staffers typically have five-to-six meetings per day, and are constantly strategizing their boss’ priorities.
-One-off meetings are more likely to be forgotten or dismissed as priorities without follow-up and updates.” – Jesse Barba, Associate, Cassidy & Associates
+One-off meetings are more likely to be forgotten or dismissed as priorities without follow-up and updates.” – Jesse Barba, Vice President, Cassidy & Associates

 “Face to face meetings.
 While digital advocacy is growing leaps and bounds and it’s allowing millions to participate in a system that otherwise was closed off … the [face to face] personal narrative and closing ask of a passionate advocate is still the most powerful advocacy tool available.” – Joe Franco, VP, Grassroots and Internal Advocacy, American Diabetes Association